Vanilla-OS/sdk/docs/getting-started.md

 your Go application and used the `system` package to retrieve and display system information.
-Feel free to explore other packages and functionalities provided by the SDK for a more in-depth integration into your projects; each package contains a `docs` directory with documentation and each function has a docstring that describes its purpose and usage with examples.
+Feel free to explore other packages and functionalities provided by the SDK for a more in-depth integration into your projects; each public function in the SDK is documented and offers a detailed description of its purpose along with example usage.